 (1) Nutrition (2) Exercise (3) Water (4) Sunlight (5) Temperance (6) Air (7) Rest (8) Trust in Divine power

 N – Nutrition-It has been said that “you are what you eat”.
 Do you want a “healthy” you?
 Then eat foods that are of good quality and that promote health.
 Foods in that category include grains, fruits, vegetables, and nuts.
 Things to remember about eating: Plan meals a week at a time and then shop for groceries based on the menu.
 You’ll save money and buy fewer junk foods if you develop this practice.
 Try to increase the amount of fruits, grains, and vegetables you eat.
 Eat two to three meals per day.
-Check out 13 Keys to a Healthy Diet for other helpful dietary hints.
-2
+Check out how to create healthy salads.

 E – Exercise or physical activity is essential to building a healthy body.
 The Centers for Disease Control and Prevention recommends two hours and 30 minutes of moderate to intense aerobic exercise per week and muscle-strengthening activity two or more days per week.
 Don’t panic!!
 It doesn’t all have to be done at one time.
 You’ll be more inclined to exercise if you choose an activity that you enjoy, if you have a “buddy” or partner to exercise with you, and if the time and place for exercise is not unreasonable.
 Plan your exercise program so it is doable and within reach.
 Check out Physical Activity for Everyone 3

 S – The sun is 865,000 miles in diameter, is 93 million miles away from us, and takes only about 8.5 minutes to reach us.
 In proper doses, ultraviolet radiation, which comes from the sun, kills germs, stimulates production of vitamin D. Vitamin D allows the body to absorb calcium, a mineral critical to the body’s functioning.
-For more information on calcium check out, What Does Calcium Have To do With The Sun?5 Some of the beneficial effects of the sun are that it slows the heart rate, increase stroke volume of the heart, lowers blood pressure and slows respirations.
+For more information on calcium check out, Calcium and Vitamin D. Some of the beneficial effects of the sun are that it slows the heart rate, increase stroke volume of the heart, lowers blood pressure and slows respirations.
 Even with these positive benefits, it is important to remember exposure to the sun should be limited to 10-15 minutes if sunscreen is not being used.